risk-first/website/A-Conversation.md

 After so much theory, it seems like it's time to look at how we can apply these principles in the real world.

-The following is based the summary of a real issue around the time of writing.
+The following is based on a summary of a real issue around the time of writing.
 It's heavily edited and anonymized, and I've tried to add the Risk-First vocabulary along the way, but otherwise, it's real.

 Some background:  **Synergy** is an online service with an app-store, and **Eve** and **Bob** are developers working for **Large Corporation LTD**, which wants to have an application accepted into Synergy's app-store.